Buying and selling property in Spain – conveyancing procedure – why you should use a property lawyer?

 PRIVATE PURCHASE CONTRACT

 The private purchase contract is a binding contract which includes agreements and conditions of the sale.
 At this stage you usually need to pay the percentage of the agreed price.
-It is crucial to confirm the correctness of the document with your lawyer because once the contract is signed, there is no option to withdraw from its clauses.
-Decision to carry out the process by your own is risky and may lead to financial issues.
+It is crucial to confirm the correctness of the document with your lawyer because, once the contract is signed, there is no option to withdraw from its clauses.
+Decision to carry out the process by yourselfis risky and may lead to financial issues.

 The final step to become the new owner of the property of your dreams is to sign escritura de compraventa – the Sales Contract.
 It is certified by a notary who confirms that the legal requirements throughout the transaction are met.
 The outstanding sum of money has to be paid and it will lead to handing over the property.
 You should be accompanied by your lawyer who will act for you as an interpreter and will check the documentation to ensure that all agreed conditions are mentioned.
 If you cannot attend the final point of the transaction, the lawyer may act on your behalf.
 Upon the signing of this deed, the seller is entitled to receive the outstanding sum of money.
 This is the moment when you finally become the new owner of the property of your dreams.
 After all, you should make sure that your title deeds are registered and arrange payment of the compulsory taxes.
 It is presenting a few difficulties, but do not worry – there is the lawyer willing to help you.

 Buying a house may be the most significant purchase which you will make in your life.
 In order to avoid complications while buying your Spanish property, it is strongly advised to appoint a local lawyer who will assist you with the legalities and ensure that your budget and rights are safe.
 The lawyer has knowledge, contacts, experience and the tools which are crucial in this process.
-Independence is a key factor which you should take into the consideration while choosing the lawyer – this is a guarantee to prioritize your interest and to avoid unpleasant surprises throughout the process.
+Independence is a key factor which you should take into the consideration while choosing a lawyer – it ensures that your interest is prioritized and that unpleasant surprises throughout the process are avoided.

 Write us now and tell us which property you would like to sell or to buy in Spain.